Select therapeutic use:

 See Contraindications.
 Not recommended with other antiretroviral agents, rifabutin, rifapentine, or ledipasvir/sofosbuvir.
 Avoid with concurrent or recent use of nephrotoxic agents (eg, high-dose or multiple NSAIDs).
 Concomitant drugs that reduce renal function or compete for active tubular secretion may potentiate emtricitabine, tenofovir (eg, acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir, gentamicin).
 Separate antacids by at least 2hrs.
-May potentiate antiarrhythmics, digoxin, clarithromycin (reduce dose by 50% if CrCl 50–60mL/min), clonazepam, ethosuximide, SSRIs, TCAs, trazodone, ketoconazole (max 200mg/day), itraconazole (max 200mg/day), voriconazole, beta-blockers, calcium channel blockers, fluticasone (use alternatives), atorvastatin, immunosuppressants (monitor), buprenorphine, sedatives/hypnotics, PDE5 inhibitors (see full labeling for dose adjustments), antipsychotics, quetiapine (reduce dose by ⅙ or consider alternative antiretrovirals).
+May potentiate antiarrhythmics, digoxin, clarithromycin (reduce dose by 50% if CrCl 50–60mL/min), clonazepam, ethosuximide, SSRIs, TCAs, trazodone, ketoconazole (max 200mg/day), itraconazole (max 200mg/day), voriconazole, beta-blockers, calcium channel blockers, fluticasone (use alternatives), sofosbuvir/velpatasvir (monitor), atorvastatin, immunosuppressants (monitor), PDE5 inhibitors (see full labeling for dose adjustments), antipsychotics, quetiapine (reduce dose by ⅙ or consider alternative antiretrovirals).
 Concomitant buprenorphine/naloxone; monitor.
 Concomitant colchicine (see full labeling); not recommended in renal or hepatic impairment.
 Antagonized by oxcarbazepine, corticosteroids (eg, oral dexamethasone, betamethasone, budesonide); consider alternatives.
-Discontinue use of bosentan at least 36hrs prior to initiation of Stribild; after at least 10 days following initiation, resume bosentan.
+Discontinue use of bosentan ≥36hrs prior to initiation of Stribild; resume bosentan after ≥10 days following initiation.
 Concomitant salmeterol: not recommended; increased risk of cardiovascular events.
 Use alternative non-hormonal methods of contraception.
 Monitor INR with warfarin.

 HIV-1 integrase strand transfer inhibitor (INSTI) + pharmacokinetic enhancer + nucleos(t)ide analogue reverse transcriptase inhibitors.

-Nausea, diarrhea; acute renal failure, decreased BMD, mineralization defects, fat redistribution, immune reconstitution syndrome.
+Nausea, diarrhea; new onset or worsening renal impairment, decreased BMD, mineralization defects, immune reconstitution syndrome.

 Hepatic (CYP3A, 2D6).